platformsh/platformsh-docs/docs/src/frameworks/ez/_index.md

 Actions needed are:

-* Generate the Solr configuration thanks to the script provided by eZ Systems.
+* Generate the Solr configuration thanks to the script provided by Ibexa.
 * Put the result in the `.platform` at the root of your project.
 * Add the service in the `.platform/services.yaml`.
 * Add the relationship in the `.platform.app..yaml`.